songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 ## {{% task %}} A more secure frontend

-First let us check if the current frontend runs as the root user, an easy way it to execute `whoami` in the running container:
+First let us check if the current frontend runs as the root user, an easy way is to execute `whoami` in the running container:

 ```bash
 kubectl -n <namespace> exec deployments/example-frontend -- whoami